 Why Customers Abandon Cart 70% Of The Time

-Though shopping cart abandonment is a behavior that we can’t eliminate; we can try to understand its route cause.
+Though shopping cart abandonment is a behaviour that we can’t eliminate; we can try to understand its route cause.
 The study we commonly reference was conducted by WorldPay in 2012.
 A sample of 19,000 consumers were asked why they leave eCommerce websites without paying (multiple answers permitted):

-Presented with unexpected cost 56%
+Presented with an unexpected cost 56%